Designing for EMC: The Cost & Proven Safety Standards

-- Use decoupling capacitors (disc ceramic) with short lead lengths from the IC's supply to ground, keeping the capacitor close to the IC.
-This provides a low impendence path for high frequency signals.
+- Use decoupling capacitors (disc ceramic) with short lead lengths from the IC's supply to the ground, keeping the capacitor close to the IC.
+This provides a low-impendence path for high-frequency signals.

 - Keep trace lengths as short as possible, this limits the trace impendence and the antenna effect for common mode signals.

 - Carefully select components to minimize the potential of EMI.

 Manufacturers should not expect that taking off-the-shelf components and pairing them with custom parts in order to provide an EMI solution is enough to ensure compliance for their product throughout the lifetime of its production.
 There needs to be an understanding that any change in a component, regardless of how minor, can affect the EMI performance of their product in the future.

 With the end-user being responsible for the compliance of their products, it is highly recommended to have products tested regularly to account for any possible changes and to discover any potential problems as early as possible.